KiwisAndApples/KiwisAndApples.github.io/docs/cli/how-to.md

 #### Write a test file for a specific function in a source file (`--func`)

 If you want to add tests for a specific function, Ponicode CLI does it for you.
-To do so, simply use:
+To do so, simply run:

 ```
 ponicode test --func mySuperFunction /path/to/source_file
 ```